 Be mindful when you're together.

-Being physically present with your spouse isn’t the same as being emotionally present.
-If you want to improve your marriage after your 40th birthday, make sure that you’re actually paying attention to your partner and not simply sitting in the same room as them.
+Being physically present with your spouse isn't the same as being emotionally present.
+To build and maintain a successful marriage, make sure that you're actually paying attention to your partner and not simply sitting in the same room as them.

-“Being mindful with your partner allows them to feel like you are present in the moment and that you value spending quality time with them,” says dating expert Maria Sullivan, vice president of Dating.com.
+"Being mindful with your partner allows them to feel like you are present in the moment and that you value spending quality time with them," says Maria Sullivan, dating expert and vice president of Dating.com.

 Don't say "everything's fine" when it's not.

-One of the most common sources of tension in a lengthy marriage is saying “I’m fine,” while making it clear with your actions that you’re anything but.
-Being honest about how you’re feeling, even if it leads to disagreements, will serve you and your spouse better in the long run.
-“Being open about how you feel is the only way you and your partner will be able to approach problems in a calm and respectful way,” says Sullivan.
+One of the most common sources of tension in a lengthy marriage is saying things are fine when they're really not.
+Though it's not always easy to share certain things, being honest with your partner will make your marriage better in the long run.
+"Being open about how you feel is the only way you and your partner will be able to approach problems in a calm and respectful way," Sullivan says.

 Don't avoid fights.

-Arguments in a relationship aren’t always pleasant, but they are part of a healthy marriage.
-In 2008, University of Michigan researchers revealed the results of their study that analyzed more than 200 marriages over the course of 20 years.
-They found that those who avoided confrontation or disagreements in general tended to die earlier than those who didn’t shy away from tension and instead learned how to argue in emotionally mature ways.
-That means that if you’re upset with your partner about something, don’t swallow those emotions.
-Talk with your spouse and put it all out in the open.
+Arguments in a relationship aren't always pleasant, but they are part of a healthy marriage.
+In 2008, after analyzing more than 200 marriages over the course of 20 years, University of Michigan researchers found that couples who avoided confrontation or disagreements in general tended to live shorter lives than those who didn't shy away from tension and instead learned how to argue in emotionally mature ways.
+So, if you're upset with your partner about something, it's best to just put it all out in the open.

-If you’ve been with your spouse for some time, it’s easy to find yourselves acting more like friends than romantic partners.
-If you want to make your marriage a whole lot more exciting, try flirting with your spouse like you did when you were dating.
+If you've been with your spouse for a long time, there may be times when you find yourselves acting more like friends than romantic partners.
+If you want to make your marriage a whole lot more exciting, try flirting with your spouse like you did when you were first dating.

-“The spark sometimes does end after the honeymoon stage,” says Sullivan.
-“It’s important to prioritize finding fun and quirky ways to keep that spark alive in order to have a successful marriage.”
-Try being more affectionate, telling your partner how good they look, or surprising them with a romantic gesture—you’ll be amazed at how far a seemingly small demonstration of affection can go.
+"The spark sometimes does end after the honeymoon stage," Sullivan says.
+"It's important to prioritize finding fun and quirky ways to keep that spark alive in order to have a successful marriage."
+Try being more affectionate, telling your partner how good they look, or surprising them with a romantic gesture—you'll be amazed at how far a seemingly small demonstration of affection can go.